5 Ways to Prepare Your Child for Kindergarten

 Tips to transition kids to kindergarten

 Establish a routine: Talking about the concept of school and what it entails can begin months in advance, Fealy says.
-Older siblings, family members or friends could also could share their experiences.
+Older siblings, family members or friends could also share their experiences.
 Visit the grounds to check out the building, the classroom (see if an orientation session or open house is offered) and, of course, the playground.

 Rehearse your walking route — or, if your child will be riding the bus, locate the bus stop and read a book together about riding the bus.
 Talk to your child about waiting safely at the bus stop and watching for cars when they cross the street.